 Mortgage lenders want to be sure that you can afford to still repay your mortgage, even in the event that something unexpected happens to you such as losing your job, or an unexpected emergency.
-The amount of cash reserves will vary depending on the mortgage and the size of your loan amount, but expect to need 2-6 months of “Reserves.”
+The amount of cash reserves will vary depending on the mortgage and the size of your loan amount.

 While we're not suggesting that you do anything untoward, if a parent adds their adult child to a savings account or a checking account for over 1-year, that could take your application over the threshold from “Deny” to “Approve”.
 There are also many legitimate reasons that a parent would want to have an adult child added as a co-signer on the account; if that parent is elderly, they may need help paying bills monthly in a timely fashion.
 Or, if the parent is living abroad and still maintains a US domestic account, he/she may add an adult child to help with any issues that come up.

 Mortgage lenders generally want to see prior asset history when verifying income and assets.